batyuvitez/manduca/manduca/assets/docs/readme.txt

 It should be used with child theme, or as a skeleton of your theme.
 There are lots of accessiblilty features in it, which can be used.

-Changelog/release notes are in details breakdown by years in release-notes files.
+Changelog/release notes are in details in /assets/docs' library.
-( e.g. release-notes-2017.txt )

 ============================